kelvin-kahuho/Momma-App---Flask/README.md

 Python for backend logic
-Flask web framework for frontend and backend integration PostgreSQL database for storing user information and appointment scheduling Bootstrap for styling and user interface design
+Flask web framework for frontend and backend integration SQLite database for storing user information and appointment scheduling Bootstrap for styling and user interface design
 Installation: